BCurbo/datasciencecoursera/README.md

  * Merge the activity Labels to the result sets (X_test, X_train) to get the activity name
  * Combine the rows of the X_test and X_train data to generate a combined test data set

  Given then a combined data, the following steps occurred
- * select the specific columns desired (all mean and std named columns, along with subject and activity name
+ * Select the specific columns desired (all mean and std named columns, along with subject and activity name
  * Place this into a new data frame and update the column names for all columns
  * Summarize the data by Activity.Name and Subject.Num
  * From this summary, generate the average of each of the mean and std columns